clinckzone/flappy-rockets/README.md

 - Open it using Processing 3.
 - Tweak the source code as per your wish.
 - Click the play button to run the code.
-### Program Controls
-Currently, the player uses his mouse to control the spaceship.
-My end goal with this project is to build a miniature physical spaceship to be used as its controller instead of a mouse to improve upon its interactivity and make it more intuitive.
-Currently, to survive in the game the player has to avoid hitting any incoming asteroids using his mouse.